The Bellarine Peninsula – 5 Reasons You Should Visit Victoria’s Hidden Gem

-Sit outside on the lawn under a shady umbrella, share a tasting plate with your friends while enjoying live music, and a refreshing cider by one of the fastest growing brands around.
+Sit outside on the lawn and share a tasting plate with friends while enjoying live music and a refreshing cider.

 Enjoy informative wine tasting at the unique and colourful Oakdene Vineyards, where the cellar door looks like an upside-down house that’s blown over in the wind.

-The quirky décor is a huge drawcard, but the vineyard offers some of the best value wines on the peninsula and specialises in varieties best suited to the region – Chardonnay, Pinot Noir, Shiraz, Sauvignon, Blanc and Pinot Gris.
+The quirky décor is a huge drawcard, but the vineyard offers some of the best value wines on the peninsula.
+And it specialises in varieties best suited to the region – Chardonnay, Pinot Noir, Shiraz, Sauvignon, Blanc and Pinot Gris.

 The cellar door is manned by a team of friendly locals who’ll help you make your selection and show you around the unique property.